 - No exam – we assess you as you go, and

-- Post-course assessments are aligned with Clause 1.4 of the Standards for Registered Training Organisations 2015.
+- Assessments are aligned with Clause 1.4 of the Standards for Registered Training Organisations 2015.

 Our public training courses are valuable opportunities for professional development and networking.
 They are also the perfect way to convert competency-based experience into formal qualifications for either career advancement or a complete career change.